Hell Point Seafood (Closed)

 Special Features: Wheelchair Accessible

-Open Tuesday through Sunday for lunch and dinner.
+Open Wednesday for dinner, Thursday through Sunday for lunch and dinner.
 Expensive.